 Automated invoicing logic

-The platform generates invoices that reflect each customer's specific contract terms—proration for mid-cycle upgrades, true-ups for minimum commitments, and complex overage logic.
-Tabs references its Commercial Graph—a unified record of contracts and usage—to align each line item to the underlying terms, with audit trails and exception workflows when data doesn't reconcile.
+The platform generates invoices that reflect each customer's specific contract terms — proration for mid-cycle upgrades, true-ups for minimum commitments, and complex overage logic.
+Billing automation eliminates the manual spreadsheet work that slows down cycles and introduces errors.
+Tabs references its Commercial Graph — a unified record of contracts and usage — to align each line item to the underlying terms, with audit trails and exception workflows when data doesn't reconcile.

 Smart collections and dunning

 Getting the invoice out is half the battle.
 Collecting payment is the other half.
-Automated workflows send reminders based on due dates.
-Embedded payment links let customers pay immediately via credit card or ACH.
+Automated workflows send reminders based on due dates, escalate overdue balances through configurable sequences, and adapt follow-up timing based on customer payment history.
+Embedded payment links let customers pay immediately via credit card or Automated Clearing House (ACH) — removing friction that delays cash collection.

 Pricing optimization and bill-shock prevention